Stan Stamper Municipal Airport

 Stan Stamper Municipal Airport (IATA: HUJ, ICAO: KHHW, FAA LID: HHW) is a city-owned, public-use airport located two nautical miles (3.7 km) northwest of the central business district of Hugo, a city in Choctaw County, Oklahoma, United States.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is classified as a general aviation airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned HHW by the FAA and HUJ by the IATA.

+History

+The Hugo City Council named the airport after Stan Stamper, a local newspaper publisher, who served for 18 years as a member of the Oklahoma Aeronautics Commission.
+Stamper (1953-) is an accomplished aviator, with multiple aviation ratings including Commercial, Instrument, Multi-Engine, and Flight Instructor ratings.
+He was named Aviator of the Year in Oklahoma in 1997 and was inducted into the Oklahoma Journalism Hall of Fame in 2012.

 Facilities and aircraft

 Stan Stamper Municipal Airport covers an area of 167 acre at an elevation of 572 feet (174 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 4,007 by 75 feet (1,221 x 23 m).

 For the 12-month period ending June 26, 2008, the airport had 1,250 aircraft operations, an average of 104 per month: 96% general aviation and 4% military.
 At that time there were 13 aircraft based at this airport: 92% single-engine and 8% helicopter.